 • Your in-network maximum out-of-pocket amount is \$7,550.
 This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from network providers.
 The amounts you pay for copayments, and coinsurance for covered services from network providers count toward this innetwork maximum out-of-pocket amount.
-(The amounts you pay for plan premiums, Part D prescription drugs, and services from out-of-network providers do not count toward your in-network maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your innetwork maximum out-of-pocket amount.
+(The amounts you pay for Part D prescription drugs, and services from out-of-network providers do not count toward your in-network maximum out-of-pocket amount.
+In addition, amounts you pay for some services do not count toward your in-network maximum outof-pocket amount.
 These services are described in the Medical Benefits Chart.)
 If you have paid \$7,550 for covered Part A and Part B services from network providers, you will not have any out-of-pocket costs for the rest of the year when you see our network providers.
-However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

 • Your combined maximum out-of-pocket amount is \$11,300.
 This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from both in-network and out-of-network providers.
 The amounts you pay for copayments, and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
-(The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your combined maximum out-of-pocket amount.
+(The amounts you pay for your Part D prescription drugs do not count toward your combined maximum out-of-pocket amount.
 In addition, amounts you pay for some services do not count toward your combined maximum out-of-pocket amount.
 These services are described in the Medical Benefits Chart.)
 If you have paid \$11,300 for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
-However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).